ngocuong0105/dendron-wiki/vault/interviews.Negotiation.md

 They do not seem do be in a hurry so harder to close deal using the time argument.
 Now I got competing offer and will use that.

+week 4 They do not have more budget for this position.
+I have maxed out what they can give me

+Overall the negotiation went the best possible way.
+I could extend the deadline, found their max budget and could click with the recruiter and be on the same vibe.

 ## Yelp
 week 0 - asked for expectations